 There are viable alternatives for China and elsewhere in Asia.
 Cogeneration is the engineering term we use, essentially it is a system that will use that waste energy and that means a dramatic efficiency improvement.

-The waste heat energy can be used for heating, process, or air conditioning system and provides an overall thermal efficiency nearer 85 percent, nearly 300% improvement over conventional plants.
+The waste heat energy can be used for heating, process, or air conditioning system – both industrial and residential, according to the feedback from HVAC contractor in El Dorado.
+It also provides an overall thermal efficiency nearer 85 percent, nearly 300% improvement over conventional plants.

 Absorption chillers are a breed apart, they create chilled water but heat energy through a process of concentrating and dilution of spacial salt compounds.
 High grade waste heat from any source could be used to power air conditioning without the need for large electrical supplies (some electricity would be still needed for the associated air handling units, pumps and automatic controls).

-Local Cogeneration as the name implies is close to the consumer and demands a cleaner fuel, natural gas is a good choice where available.
+Local Cogeneration as the name implies is close to the consumer and demands a cleaner fuel which can be supplied by a diesel fuel delivery company, natural gas is a good choice where available.

 One barrier for the wider implementation is the utility companies themselves, having invested billions of dollars to build and operate the plant and equipment, they have unsurprisingly created rules to protect that investment.